 No more second-guessing—with Roadmunk’s Timeline visualization, it’s easy to get an at-a-glance view of the time, effort and resources it will take to finish tasks and assignments.
 The great thing about Timeline visualizations is that they show what’s happening and when, so there’s never any confusion of where your product strategy is at any moment.
 Not only that, but this clear, digestible view helps your team avoid unrealistic deadlines that might otherwise pop up unexpectedly.

-And thanks to Jira for Roadmunk, any items you create in the Timeline visualization can be pushed to Jira, automatically creating stories and epics so that your team can start working on them ASAP.
+And thanks to Roadmunk for Jira, any items you create in the Timeline visualization can be pushed to Jira, automatically creating stories and epics so that your team can start working on them ASAP.

-Roll up multiple Jira projects into one Master Roadmap
+Roll up multiple Jira projects into one Portfolio Roadmap

 🔥 Hot tip: This is especially helpful for organizations who might have multiple teams using their own Jira projects so that they can tell a more complete, in-depth story of their priorities and progress.